BerndiVader/MythicSkriptAddon/readme.md

 ### number of activemobs from mythicspawner %mythicspawner% || number of maxmobs from mythicspawner %mythicspawner%
 Returns the number of spawned mobs or the number of MaxMobs that can be spawned.

-### mobtype of mythicspawner %mythicspawner%
-Retruns the MythicMob mobtype name of the MythicSpawner as string.

-### moblevel of mythicspawner %mythicspawner%
-Returns the level the MythicSpawner is set to as number.

 #### for MobDrops & MobItems: